robhost/UPDIAN/README.rst

 Requirements
 ------------

+- Any Linux distribution on the machine which runs Updian (local-side)
 - Debian GNU/Linux or other apt-running systems (Ubuntu, Knoppix ...) or yum-running systems (CentOS, RHEL, Fedora Core ...) on the remote-side
-- Any Linux-Distribution on the machine which runs Updian (local-side)
 - Python 2.6 or newer (local-side)
-- A crond running (local-side)
+- a crond if you want to automate updian's checking and updating (local-side)
 - Access as root to all involved machines (gaining root via sudo is also supported)
 - Exchanged SSH-publickeys between the local machine running Updian and the